cal-cs184-student/sp22-project-webpages-AlbertScribblenaut/proj3-1/index.md

 ![CBspheres_lambertian.dae after task 4](images/part1/task4/CBspheres.png)

 # Part 2: Bounding Volume Hierarchy
 Bounding Volume Hierarchy (BVH) is a binary tree of bounding boxes to divide the space among the primitives within a scene.
 I was not able to get this part working because I have not figured out how to divide the space along the longest axis created by the primitives' respective centroids.
+This prevented me from successfully implementing this part and the remaining parts of this project.

 # Part 3: Direct Illumination